-We have audited the accompanying basic financial statements of the governmental activities and each major fund of Miami Children's Museum Charter School (the "School"), a component unit of the District School Board of Miami-Dade County, as of, and for the period from inception (the 2004-2005 school year) through June 30, 2005, which collectively comprise the School's basic financial statements as listed in the table of contents.
+We have audited the accompanying basic financial statements of the governmental activities and each major fund of Miami Children's Museum Charter School (the "School"), a component unit of the District School Board of Miami-Dade County, as of, and for the year ended June 30, 2006, which collectively comprise the School's basic financial statements as listed in the table of contents.
 These basic financial statements are the responsibility of the School's management.
 Our responsibility is to express an opinion on these basic financial statements based on our audits.
+The prior year summarized comparative information has been derived from the School's financial statements and, in our report dated August 19, 2005 we expressed unqualified opinions on the respective financial statements of the governmental activities and the general fund.